Make It A Family Affair: Gardening With Your Children

 Making memories with children in the garden

-Next, we headed out to buy a few garden plants, colorful flowers, and some cool-weather vegetables.
+Next, we bought a few garden plants, colorful flowers, and cool-weather vegetables.
 It would be enriching for them to watch something grow from a tiny plant to a mature vegetable.
 They would eat that meal knowing they made it happen with their own two hands.
 That potato would be the best potato they had ever tasted.